-A System of Care connects and coordinates the work of state child-serving agencies, nonprofit and local governments, behavioral health care providers, families and patient advocates.
+A System of Care connects and coordinates the work of state childserving agencies, nonprofit and local governments, behavioral health care providers, families and patient advocates.
 It helps children, youth, and families function better at home, in school, in the community, and throughout life.

-Committed partnerships among public and private agencies, families, and youth have emerged under one umbrella called the NeSOC Collaborative to drive the work of the system.
-Equal partnership, among youth, family and system partners, is the guiding principle of the Collaborative at all levels.
+Committed partnerships among public and private agencies, families, and youth have emerged under one NeSOC umbrella called the Collaborative to drive the work of the system.
+Equal partnership, among youth, family and system partners, is guiding principle the of the Collaborative at all levels.